mbrukman/sense-engine/README.md

     cb(code.split('\n'));
   };

-  // Call engine.ready() when the dashboard if first ready to
+  // Call engine.ready() when the dashboard is first ready to
   // take input.
-You can call it from a callback if you need to wait for
+You can call ready from a callback if you need to wait for
   // some event in a worker process. engine.ready();